pony-ci/sfdx-plugin/DOCS.md

 ## Jobs configuration
 Job is a collection of steps.
+You can define your own job which can be executed from another job or using `sfdx pony:run`.
+Standard job extensions are prefixed with `pony`, e.g. `pony:preOrgCreate` and `pony:postSourcePush`, these two jobs are executed before and after the `sfdx pony:org:create` command.

 There are five types of steps: 'echo', 'env', 'job', 'run' and 'sfdx'.

 | type | example                           | description                   |